Skip to main content

 • provide advice and recommendations to stakeholders based on your significant specialist knowledge and experience

-• lead the definition of guidance and inform how the organisation approaches delivery
+• lead the definition of guidance and inform how the organisation approaches delivery or uses digital and data skills more effectively

 Making and guiding decisions